bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mazya.md

 * In collaboration with S A Nazarov and B A Plamenevskii, Maz'ya published Asymptotic behavior of solutions of elliptic boundary value problems under singular perturbations of the domain  in 1981.
 * In 1985, together with Tatyana O Shaposhnikova, Maz'ya published Theory of multipliers in spaces of differentiable functions  which was based on results discovered by the authors in 1979-80 and published in a number of papers.
 * We should remark at this point that Tatyana Shaposhnikova is Maz'ya's wife.
-* In the following year Maz'ya made a remarkable contribution to the history of mathematics when he published Jacques Hadamard, a universal mathematician  in collaboration with his wife Tatyana Shaposhnikova.
 * One year later, in 1999, Maz'ya, together with Vladimir Kozlov, published Differential equations with operator coefficients with applications to boundary value problems for partial differential equations.
 * Very high quality books by Maz'ya continue to appear, adding greatly to the mathematical literature.
 * Maz'ya has received, and continues to receive, numerous awards for his remarkable contributions.